 1. First of all, it is necessary to select the path of the image to load and the path where saving the file with Roto-translation matrix of each camera.
-The user needs to select which camera (Left, Front or Right) is working with before executing to the next step.
+The user

 - 2. The user has then to pick the Selection Tool or the Point tool from the menu box "Current ROI tool" and then he can start selecting the points in the image.
 As the "X" are equally distant from each other, to have a better calibration the user should select the centers of the "X" in the image.
 The user can select one point each time and press the Save Point button to memorize it.
 It is then necessary to insert in Data set REF the known coordinates related to the points selected in the image, otherwise the calibration is not possible. - 3.
 When the user considers sufficient the amount of points chosen (at least 10 points), he should press SAVE ALL and CALCULATE R T button.
 At this moment, all the points are saved in Global variables, in order to be available to other .vi, and the Roto-translation matrices, one for each camera, are saved in the respective files.